 - Enlarging a formula sheet

-- Taking a test in Notability
+- Taking my test using an app such as Notability